zhongqiuwood/fabric/README.md

 ## Release of 0.8

-* Refactoring ledger package, towards a novel framework for consensus
+* Refactoring ledger package, towards a novel framework of consensus

-* Mutiplex p2p communication instead of the sole chat stream
+* Stream mutiplexing on p2p communication instead of the sole chat stream

 * New mode for reusing transaction certification

+* Gossip-base transaction flows (alpha version)

 * Lots of code refoctoring